indekkusu-era/personal-space/lncryption.md

 ## o!mLN3 Afterthoughts

 At last, it was the end of my work in osu!mania LN Tournament 3.
-With not less than 14 custom maps/collabs, 1 composition, 1 collab storyboard various testplays and replays.
+With not less than 14 custom maps/collabs, 1 composition, 1 collab storyboard and various testplays and replays.
 I am surely happy that everyone, including me enjoyed my work on this tournament.
 I was truly speechless when the Grand Finals mappool showcase was finished.
 It was truly a lot of effort the host and the staff team who involved in this tournament pulled out.

 To be honest, this contribution was for the entire community and myself, which means I was really enjoying this work as the staff team are encouraging each other to create the tremendous amount of contribution into this tournament.